 Ask all your worthy friends, co-workers, and acquaintances to help you spread the word and share your web and print adoption listings throughout their neighbourhoods and networks.

 If you're fostering a dog in your home, bring your adoptable friend with you when you go places and let people know s/he is looking for a home.
-If you're crafty, you can even make a cape or sweater that says "Adopt Me"-- a good conversation starter when you're out for a walk together.
+If you're crafty, you can even make a cape, sweater, or collar that says "Adopt Me"-- a good conversation starter when you're out for a walk together.
 You can also put an "Adoptable" sticker on the carry crate you use to bring your foster dog, cat, or smaller pet to your vet or groomer.

-It's very important to screen all potential adopters until the best match is found!
-Because you want this companion to be well taken care of for the rest of her life, you should not be in a hurry to adopt her to the first person who think she's cute.
-Impulsive adopters may not know what it takes to be a responsible guardian or be committed to bringing her with them when they leave Korea or change apartments.
-Read more about how to screen potential adopters and the importance of charging an adoption fee in the 'How to Add a Listing' section of ARK.
+It's very important to screen all potential adopters until the best match is found.
+Because you want this companion to be well taken care of for the rest of her life, you should not be in a hurry to adopt her out to the first person who think she's cute.
+Impulsive adopters may not know what it takes to be a responsible guardian or be committed to bringing her with them when they leave Korea or change apartments. .

 Stay Hopeful!

 The ideas above will help you get started on the search for a forever home, but please remember that the search is not always quick and easy.
 Sometimes all the stars line up and the perfect adopter appears within a few days or a couple of weeks.
 Usually, though, it takes several weeks or even months for the right match to be made.
 But don't lose hope!
 I truly believe that the right home exists for each and every animal.
-On ARK we've seen three-leggers, seniors, blind seniors, dogs with medical conditions, really big dogs, so-called "bullies", dirty sneezing kittens and so many others find adoptive homes because of the love and patience of their rescuers.
-Know that you will add your story to the ever growing list of successes!
+On ARK we've seen three-leggers, seniors, blind seniors, dogs with medical conditions, really big dogs, so-called "bully breeds", nervous dogs, dirty sneezing kittens and so many others find adoptive homes because of the love and patience of their rescuers.
+Know that you will add your story to the ever-growing list of successes!

 Thanks for reading.